manjunathrv/VSD_PLL_using_sky130nm_PDK/README.md

 <br/>
 <img src="Images/2_1_PLLc.png" width="600"> <br/>
 <br/>
+The frequency division is shown in signal with pink(4th row), green(5th row) and orange(6th row). <br/>

-The reference signal is in red and the feedback signal is blue
+The reference signal is in red and the feedback signal is in blue show slight fluctuation.<br/>

 The layout of the complete PLL in magic is shown below, <br/>
 <br/>